hannaheow/DONE/README.md

 # TO DO

-## April 14, 2025
+## Endless list

+chrr
+- new state/county level migration data proposal?
 - **disparity domain methods section**
-- disparity domain alternative measures - examine 1 measure
+- disparity domain alternative measures
+- examine 1 alternative measure
 - add some bullet point literature to the disparity domain lit review section

-chrr measure calcs
-- *fix filepaths in dev_how branch (switch duplicated_data to measure_datasets and raw_data to inputs)
-- add admin type documentation to at least one measure calc
-- make a pull request for at least one measure calc
-- new state/county level migration data proposal?

 aim2 (when time)
 - read bennet jl et al in lancet 2015 as recommended by sste